databricks/terraform-provider-databricks/docs/resources/rule_set.md

 Rule set name and grant rules block argument are required.

 !> **Warning** Name uniquely identifies a rule set resource.
 Ensure all the grant_rules blocks for a rule set name are present in one rule_set resource block.
-After applying changes, users might lose their role assignment even if that was not intended.
+Otherwise, after applying changes, users might lose their role assignment even if that was not intended.

 ### name